-Telemedicine is a means of practicing medicine by using technology, allowing patients to receive care without leaving their homes.
+Telemedicine is a means of practicing medicine using technology, allowing patients to receive care without leaving their homes.
 Telemedicine is oftentimes used for basic care like dermatology, psychotherapy, colds, flu, sore throats, and more.
-The cost of telemedicine is often more affordable than traditional care but not all illnesses can be diagnosed remotely.
+The cost of telemedicine is often more affordable than traditional care, but not all illnesses can be diagnosed remotely.

 While telemedicine can be convenient for certain situations, it does not replace in-person care.
 Urgent care can also be an affordable way to receive care, especially as a Mira member.
 Mira members get low-cost urgent care visits, affordable lab testing, and discounted prescriptions at up to 80% off.
 Sign up today and find an urgent care center near you.

 How Telemedicine Works